andrasq/node-docs/fast_framework.md

 than if listening for it.
 So try a few alternates.

 Be lazy, check first.
 Similarly, decoding the query parameters `a=1&b=2&c=3` requires url-decoding all names and values.
-The average of the node built-in `decodeURIComponent` is greatly increased by pre-testing strings for whether they contain any encoded characters.
+The average speed of the node built-in `decodeURIComponent` is greatly increased by pre-testing strings for whether they contain any encoded characters.
 Parameter decode speeds can be increased by an order of magnitude this way (.85m/s to 7.3m/s).

 ### path params vs query params

 Not all fast is created alike.
-REST APIs specify the action with the request method, and pass parameters embedded in the request path.
-Node's fast regular expressions can loop over the request paths to match the route and extract the path params in a single go (5m/s tests), but query params with fixed routes can be implemented as a much faster hash lookup (42m/s lookups).
-An app with 25 routes can only map 200k/sec REST paths, but still 42m/s static paths.
+REST APIs pass parameters embedded in the request path.
+Node can loop over the request paths and can match the route and extract the path params in a single go with regular expressions very quickly (5m tests/s / num routes).
+Fixed routes with an appended query string can be implemented as a much faster hash lookup (42m/s).
+An app with 25 routes can only map 5m / 25 * 2 = 400k/sec paths on average; the static lookup can decode 1000k/sec sets of 3 query params per call.
+The winner: static routes with the slow parameter decode.

 ### structs vs hashes